 - Become eligible for state-based financial aid in some areas

 DACA itself does not provide any paths to citizenship, but it is sometimes confused with the proposed DREAM Act.

 The DREAM Act is a proposal for immigration reform that would allow some undocumented immigrants, specifically those who arrived in the United States as children, to apply for citizenship.
-The DREAM Act was most recently presented to Congress in 2010, but it failed to receive enough Senate votes to pass.
-It is possible that the DREAM Act will be revisited and reintroduced to Congress in the near future, but it is not currently in effect.
+The DREAM Act was most recently presented to Congress in 2017, but it remains to be seen whether it will become law.
+Though there is plenty of bipartisan support for the DREAM Act, it is not currently in effect.